mseg-dataset/mseg-mturk/README.md

 Our re-labeling workflow proceeds in 6 main stages:

-	(1) Hand-classify sentinels, and create BatchResult class with SentinelHIT specification.
+	(1) Hand-classify sentinels for each task, and create a BatchResult class with SentinelHIT specification.
 	(2) Run `mseg_mturk/publish_tasks.py` to generate HIT html, HIT csv, and instructions html.
+Sentinels are embedded into the 100-image HIT csv.
-	(2) Submit HIT on AMT.
+	(2) Submit HIT on Amazon Mechanical Turk (AMT).
 	(2) Analyze accuracy of each submitted HIT using `mseg_mturk/eval_result.py`.
-		For each one, for all 100 images, check if sentinel.
+		For each one, for all 100 images, check if it is a sentinel.
 		If it is a sentinel, check correctness.
 Compute mean accuracy per HIT.
 		Set status in WorkerHITResult for each HIT to 'Approved' or 'Rejected' based on 100% accuracy cutoff.